-

 Shu Pu'er 2017 "Laoshu Jingya Gongcha" brand "Kaishunhao": Treasure of old trees

-Shu Puer 2017 "Laoshu Jinya Gongcha" (Chinese: 老树金芽貢茶, pinyin: lǎoshù jīnyá gòngchá) is an exceptional representative of its class, created by one of the most respected tea factories in China, "Kai Shun Hao" (Chinese: 开顺号, pinyin: Kāi shùn hào).
-This puer is distinguished by a deep, rich taste and multifaceted aroma, which are revealed during long-term storage.
+Shu Pu'er 2017 "Laoshu Jinya Gongcha" (Chinese: 老树金芽貢茶, pinyin: lǎoshù jīnyá gòngchá) is an exceptional example of its class, created by one of China's most respected tea factories, Kaishunhao (Chinese: 开顺号, pinyin: Kāi shùn hào).
+This pu'er is distinguished by its deep, rich flavor and multifaceted aroma, which unfold over long periods of storage.

 Origin and name

-- Manufacturer: Kaishunhao (开顺号) is a famous Chinese tea factory specializing in the production of high-quality pu-erhs.
+- Manufacturer: Kaishunhao (开顺号) is a famous Chinese tea factory specializing in the production of high-quality pu-erh tea.

-- Name: Laoshu Jinya Gongcha (老树金芽貢茶) translates as "tea from the golden buds of old trees."
+- The name: Laoshu Jinya Gongcha (老树金芽貢茶) translates as "tea from the golden buds of old trees."
 This name reflects the origin of the raw material for this pu-erh, collected from ancient tea trees famous for their golden buds.

 - Year of pressing: 2022.

-- Pressing form: Cake (bing cha) – traditional form for pu-erhs.
+- Pressing form: Cake (bing cha) is a traditional form for pu-erhs.

 - Claimed weight: 357 grams.